Telehealth: A Timely

 Wisp provides all the benefits of telehealth—convenience, accessibility, speed—along with:

 If you needed treatment today for herpes, for example, here’s how that process works with Wisp.
 All you have to do is navigate to Wisp’s website and choose your medications using a quick online form.
-Within 24 hours, Wisp doctors review your order and prescribe personalized treatment.
-You can choose free medication delivery in Wisp’s discreet eco-friendly packaging or same-day pickup at your local pharmacy.
+Within 24 hours, a Wisp license medical provider review your order and prescribe personalized treatment.
+You can choose free medication delivery in Wisp’s discreet eco-friendly packaging or sent to your pharmacy within 3 hours of completing your medical intake form and phone call or video chat when necessary.
 Questions?
 You can chat with Wisp’s pharmacy or medical team any day, any time.

 Wisp Is Growing Every Day!